arkahna/git-file-fetch/docs/getting-started.md

 ## Overview

-`fetch-git-file` is a lightweight CLI tool designed to fetch individual files from remote Git repositories and track them locally for reproducibility.
+`git-file-fetch` is a lightweight CLI tool designed to fetch individual files from remote Git repositories and track them locally for reproducibility.
 It's perfect for:

 - **CI/CD pipelines** that need specific files from external repos
 - **Development workflows** that require external dependencies